 - Large print

-The Disability Resource Center is responsible for assisting disabled students with modifications and adjustments to allow academic access and ensure that requirements do not discriminate on the basis of a disability.
+The Disability Resource Center is responsible for assisting qualified students with modifications and adjustments to allow academic access and ensure that requirements do not discriminate on the basis of a disability.
 Requirements that are essential to the program of instruction are not considered to be discriminatory.